 One of the many purposes of the Auckland International Seafarers Centre, like most similar organisations around the world, is to connect seafarers with their families.
 As times have changed, the Centre has adapted.

 The advent of the internet saw telephone usage slowly diminishing as seafarers communicated with their families through on-line services such as Skype using PCs provided at the Centre.
 Around 2014, the centre installed a WiFi service so that those with laptops and smartphones could connect.
 Initially, charges were levied for wifi access but they are now provided free of charge.
-Most seafarers now have laptops or smartphones and the Centre’s PCs became rarely used, and they and the landline telephone service have been discontinued (2023), while the WiFi system is heavily utilised.
+Most seafarers now have laptops or smartphones and the Centre’s PCs became rarely used.
+They and the landline telephone service were discontinued in 2023, while the WiFi system is now heavily utilised.

-The latest (2018) Crew Connectivity Survey Report indicates that over half of the 6,000 serving mariners (of more than 30 nationalities) polled in the survey feel that the internet has damaged the social aspects of life at sea, 53% believing that improved communications systems had seen a decline in social interaction onboard ship.
+The 2018 Crew Connectivity Survey Report indicates that over half of the 6,000 serving mariners (of more than 30 nationalities) polled in the survey feel that the internet has damaged the social aspects of life at sea, 53% believing that improved communications systems had seen a decline in social interaction onboard ship.
 The report noted “a more nuanced approach” developing, with “at least one operator who is reviving the idea of the ‘Internet Cafe’ — an initiative which is designed to address the very real issues around camaraderie, interaction and teamwork on board.”
+Although the report is some 8 years old, the conclusions appear to the current.

 Around three-quarters of the survey participants had access to the internet at sea – albeit that whilst costs are falling, connection can still be expensive.
 The report, however, also pointed out that the increasing isolation of seafarers due to reducing interaction with their fellow crew-members was also observed on ships without internet access.